-A professional working in the architecture, engineering, and construction industries understand how crucial precise planning is to streamline the construction process.
-In recent years the development of BIM technology rose, which completely changed the game when planning construction projects.
+A professional in the architecture, engineering, and construction industries understand how crucial precise planning is to streamline the construction process.
+In recent years, BIM technology’s development has changed the game when planning construction projects.

 BIM, which stands for building information modeling, is a comprehensive modeling technology that incorporates all information about the design, construction, and demolition (or other structure) into one place.
 Essentially, it reduces logistical problems and provides cost and time-saving benefits.
-However, it is quite an investment to make, and for some engineering firms, outsourcing their services may be more practical than trying to do it in-house.
+However, it is quite an investment, and for some engineering firms, outsourcing their services may be more practical than trying to do it in-house.

-Read along to find out what costs you may expect for different BIM services/projects and whether or not it is worth the investment to train your in-house team.
+Read along to find out what costs you may expect for different BIM services/projects and whether or not it is worth the investment in training your in-house team.

 Average Costs to Hire a BIM Consultant: